List of tallest buildings in Cyprus

 As of 2023, Cyprus is going through a major construction phase that first began in late 2013 when legislation passed encouraging construction.
-Ever since then, hundreds of new housing units and mushrooming businesses have been, and are still being, introduced to the Cyprus each year.
+Since then, hundreds of new housing units and mushrooming businesses have been, and are still being, introduced to Cyprus each year, mainly in the city of Limassol.
 The construction industry in Cyprus accounts for 7% of the country's GDP.

 Currently, there are about 60 buildings that are proposed and/or under construction that will stand taller than 50m upon completion, out of which about the half of them are skyscrapers.
-The recently completed One high-rise residential building is the tallest tower in Cyprus, the tallest seafront residential building in Europe and amongst the 100 tallest buildings in the European Union.
-Amongst the recently completed projects is the 'City of Dreams Mediterranean' which is European Union's largest casino resort.
+The One high-rise residential building is the tallest tower in Cyprus, the tallest seafront residential building in Europe and amongst the 100 tallest buildings in the European Union.
+Amongst the recently completed projects is the City of Dreams Mediterranean which is the European Union's largest casino resort.

 Tallest buildings in Cyprus

-The following lists rank all skyscrapers and high-rise buildings in Cyprus, standing at least 100 metres (328 ft) and at least 50 metres (164 ft) tall, respectively.
+The following lists rank all skyscrapers and high-rise buildings in Cyprus standing at least 100 metres (328 ft) and at least 50 metres (164 ft) tall, respectively.